vitejs/vite/docs/guide/api-environment-runtimes.md

 :::

-You can define your own function to communicate between the runner and the server.
-For example, if you connect to the environment via an HTTP request, you can call `fetch().json()` inside the `invoke` method:
+A different example using an HTTP request to communicate between the runner and the server:

 ```ts
 import { ESModulesEvaluator, ModuleRunner } from 'vite/module-runner'